Supported Sets -- A New Foundation For Nominal Sets And Automata: Supported Sets

 since $e_Y$ is a supported map.
 So by the universal property of union, we obtain

 which proves the finiteness of $p(u(x))\subseteq A$.
 Hence, $u\colon E\to P$ restricts to $u\colon E\to L$ which is thus also a supported map ($\s{L}(u(x)) = p(u(x)) \subseteq s_E(x)$).
-Uniqueness of $u\colon U\to L$ follows directly from the faithfulness of $U\colon \Supp{A}\to \Set$.
+Uniqueness of $u\colon U\to L$ follows directly from the faithfulness of $\ToSet\colon \Supp{A}\to \Set$.
 Hence, $(\ell_Y\colon L\to DY)_{Y\in \D}$ is a limiting cone. \end{proofappendix}

-The process of restricting to elements that are finitely supported is precisely what also happens in limits in nominal sets.
-Consequently, the side-condition disappears for finite limits: \begin{corollary} $U\colon \Supp{A}\!\to\!\Set$ preserves all finite limits. \end{corollary} \begin{proofappendix}{suppFinLim} Consider a diagram $D\colon \D\to \Supp{A}$ and its limit
+The process of restricting to finitely supported elements also happens for limits in nominal sets.
+For finite limits, this side-condition disappears: \begin{corollary} $\ToSet \colon \Supp{A}\!\to\!\Set$ preserves all finite limits. \end{corollary} \begin{proofappendix}{suppFinLim} Consider a diagram $D\colon \D\to \Supp{A}$ and its limit

 If $\D$ has only finitely many objects, then